Cerchie/notes-for-gh-video/wade-review.md

 }
 ```
-And some strings – my storename, a no state variable, and some input and output topic names.
+And some strings – my storename, a variable called `NO_STATE` to handle the case when the state is `null` later, and some input and output topic names.

 ## The main method